m-sezgin/ml-portfolio/something-new/README.md

 ## Other Types of Gradient Descent

 Now that we've seen vanilla gradient descent in the above section, what other types of gradient descent are out there?
-I introduce stochastic and mini-batch gradient descent, with a from-scratch implementation of stochastic gradient descent to more concretely identify how the algorithm works (mini-batch is not included for the sake of brevity)
+I introduce stochastic and mini-batch gradient descent, with a from-scratch implementation of stochastic gradient descent to more concretely identify how the algorithm works (mini-batch is not included for the sake of brevity).

 ## How Does This Implementation Stack Up?